Mandatory Reporting Is Coming to England: What Organisations Need to Know

 Trustees, senior leaders, and governance boards need to understand the implications of this legislation for organisational risk, culture, and accountability.
 Mandatory reporting is not solely a frontline issue.
 It requires strategic ownership at the highest level.

 If you would like to discuss what mandatory reporting means for your organisation, we offer a free initial consultation with no obligation.
-Get in touch with us today at
+Charity and non-profit organisations can also access our free safeguarding surgery on the first Thursday of every month.
+Get in touch with us today at contactus@sasconsultancygroup.co.uk.

 Get in touch